ygidtu/trackplot/docs/interactive.md

 - path: path to input files
 - category: file category for the input file
-- library: fr-unstrand/fr-strand or fru/frf for short
+- label: the y-axis title of igv plot
+- exon_focus: exon to focus, like start1-end1,start2-end2
+- library: fru => fr-unstrand; frf => fr-firststrand; frs => fr-secondstrand
 - features: additional genomic features to show in igv plot, support m6a and polyA length from bam tag. like {"m6a": "ma", "polya": "pa", "real_strand": "rs"}
-- exon_focus: exon to focus, like start1-end1,start2-end2
 - deletion_ignore: ignore the deletion length
 - del_ratio_ignore: ignore the deletion length which calculated by mapped length * ratio
-- label: the y-axis title of igv plot
 - exon_color: the color of drawn exons
 - intron_color: the color of drawn introns
 - feature_color: the color of additional features
 - exon_width: the width of exons
 - font_size: the font size of igv plot
 - n_y_ticks: the number of y ticks of igv plot
-- distance_between_label_axis: the distance between y-axis label and y-axis
 - show_y_label: whether to show y-axis title
 - theme: the build-in theme, including `blank`, `ticks`, `ticks_blank`